-[Recompiled 11/30/01]
+[Recompiled 11/30/01; A, xx-xx-xx]

-8.314.3.8 MISSION STATEMENT: To reduce the impact of poverty on people living in New Mexico and to assure low income and individuals with disabilities in New Mexico equal participation in the life of their communities.
+8.314.3.8 MISSION STATEMENT: [To reduce the impact of poverty on people living in New Mexico and to assure low income and individuals with disabilities in New Mexico equal participation in the life of their communities.]
+[RESERVED]

-[2/1/95; 8.314.3.8 NMAC - Rn, 8 NMAC 4.MAD.002, 5/1/02; A, 12/1/10]
+[2/1/95; 8.314.3.8 NMAC - Rn, 8 NMAC 4.MAD.002, 5/1/02; A, 12/1/10; A, xx-xx-xx]

-8.314.3.9 MEDICALLY FRAGILE HOME AND COMMUNITY-BASED SERVICES WAIVER: The
+8.314.3.9 MEDICALLY FRAGILE HOME AND COMMUNITY-BASED SERVICES WAIVER:

-New Mexico medicaid program (medicaid) pays for medically necessary services furnished to eligible recipients.
+[The New Mexico medicaid program (Medicaid) pays for medically necessary services furnished to eligible recipients.
 The term "recipient" hereinafter refers to waiver recipients or their representatives.
 Where the recipient is a minor or has a cognitive disability, the recipient may be represented by a parent, legal guardian, or other recognized legal representative.
-To help New Mexico recipients receive services in a cost-effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community-based services waiver (HCBSW) programs to recipients as an alternative to institutionalization.
+To help New Mexico recipients receive services in a cost effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community based services waiver (HCBSW) programs to recipients as an alternative to institutionalization.
 See 42 CFR 441.300.
-This section describes the HCBSW for the medically fragile, eligible providers, covered waiver services, service limitations, and general reimbursement methodology.
+This section describes the HCBSW for the medically fragile, eligible providers, covered waiver services, services furnished to eligible recipients.
+To help New Mexico recipients as an alternative to institutionalization to provide home and community-based services furnished to eligible recipients.
+To help New Mexico recipients as an alternative to institutionalization.
+See 42 CFR 441.300.
+This section describes the HCBSW for the medically fragile, eligible providers, covered waiver services furnished to eligible recipients.
+To help New Mexico recipients receive services in a cost-effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community-based services (HCBS) programs to recipients as an alternative to institutionalization.
+See 42 CFR 441.300.
+8.314.3.9 NMAC describes the HCBS for the medically fragile population, including eligible providers, covered waiver services, service limitations, and general reimbursement methodology.]

-[2/1/95, 4/15/96; 8.314.3.9 NMAC - Rn, 8 NMAC 4.MAD.734, 5/1/02; A, 12/1/10]
+[2/1/95, 4/15/96; 8.314.3.9 NMAC - Rn, 8 NMAC 4.MAD.734, 5/1/02; A, 12/1/10A, xx-xx-xx]